protocol/launchpad/content/en/curriculum/dev-tools/bacalhau/index.md

 ## Why Is It Important?

+Bacalhau opens up the possibility for a market where clients can pay Bacalhau providers to perform these compute functions over data in and IPFS network, saving the clients time and effort of downloading large datasets, and creating a new type of incentive for those who are providers in an IPFS network.

 * Sometimes, **you need to perform tasks that are heavy in computational terms**, and you may not have the right hardware to execute them.
 The Bacalhau network **provides you with a wide range of machines and resources** that you can use to run your computations.

 * Bacalhau offers **built-in integration** with IPFS.
 You can use IPFS files and folders as an input in your computations, and the results are stored in IPFS.

-* In the future, running heavy computations might not be free.
-However, Bacalhau **nodes have the ability to bid for executing computations**, thus creating a market where supply and demand can offer really competitive prices.
+* Bacalhau **nodes have the ability to bid for executing computations**

+* With Bacalhau, there is the possibility of a **new market and incentivizationfor those who provide the infrastructure** of distributed IPFS networks.

 ## Architecture